DonutVikingChap/libdonut/README.md

 ## Documentation

+The API reference for the latest version of libdonut is available here: https://donutvikingchap.github.io/libdonut/index.html

+### Generating manually

-If you have [Doxygen](https://www.doxygen.nl/) installed, you can build the API reference for libdonut as follows.
+If you have [Doxygen](https://www.doxygen.nl/) installed, you can also build the API reference for libdonut as follows.

 After configuring your new project, run the following command from inside the `build/` directory to generate the documentation for libdonut's API: